knapeczadam/head-first-design-patterns-cpp/README.md

 1. SO - <b>Bridge</b>: use the Bridge Pattern to vary not only your implementations, but also your abstractions.
 1. CO - <b>Builder</b>: use the Builder Pattern to encapsulate the construction of a product and allow it to be constructed in steps.
 1. SO - <b>Flyweight</b>: use the Flyweight Pattern when one instance of a class can be used to provide many "virtual instances".
+1. CO - <b>Prototype</b>: use the Prototype pattern when creating an instance of a given class is either expensive or complicated.